 The first stop was the Lagoon & Hagimit Falls in the interior of the island.

 Beautiful place, there are lots of Filipinos (and also some foreign expats) hanging out with their friends or family, swimming in the different lagoons (it’s not just the one in my pic!), eating, drinking, and relaxing.

 The next stop was the View Point on top of a small hill.
 The views were nice, but not that spectacular to be honest.

 And the last stop was Kaputian Beach.
 Crystal clear water and nice to take a swim, but unfortunately I wasn’t very lucky with the weather, we had to rush back to the ferry pier shortly after to avoid the big rain.

-These are the 3 main highlights on Samal, but if you have more time, you can also ask your driver to bring you to even more places, such as the huge cave in the northern part of the island.
+These were the 3 main highlights on Samal, but if you have more time, you can also ask your driver to bring you to even more places, such as the huge cave in the northern part of the island.

 Davao Crocodile Park

-It’s really like a small zoo, but I guess “Crocodile Park” markets better.
+It’s really like a small zoo, but I guess “Crocodile Park” markets itself better.
 This is probably the nicest place to visit in downtown Davao during the daytime, and well worth the 250 Pesos entrance fee.

 There are 4 crocodile enclosures with hundreds of crocodiles (no joke) in the center of the park, surrounded by dozens of other enclosures with all sorts of different animals, such as bats, ostriches, peacocks, monkeys, tigers, lions, lots of birds and also snakes.

 You will also see plenty of lovely local girls from Davao, a lot of them come with their girl friends so that’s a good opportunity to say hi and ask for other recommendations on things to do in Davao (just to start a conversation of course).